rur/treetop-client/README.markdown

 _*optional_

-### Composition Strategies
+### Treetop Compose

 When a new HTML snipped is received and matched to an existing DOM node, the default behaviour is to synchronously swap the new element in, clobbering the old.
-The 'compose' functionality allows developers to define custom node update strategies.
+The 'compose' functionality allows the developer to define a custom node update strategy.

 #### `treetop.push({"compose":  {...}})`